Remote Trace Viewer Tool

 Note

-RTV currently supports the https://perfetto.habana.ai/ profile viewer only.
+RTV currently supports the habana-perfetto application profile viewer only.
 For further details, refer to Getting Started with Intel Gaudi Profiler.

 The following features are included in the tool:

-Avoids Memory Constraints - Bypasses the WASM Trace Processor Out-of-Memory error encountered when loading large trace files locally.
+Avoids Memory Constraints - Bypasses the WASM Trace Processor Out-of-Memory error encountered when loading large (multi-GB) trace files in the in-app viewer.

 Facilitates Comparative Analysis - Allows for active comparative analysis of multiple trace profiles simultaneously.